Configuring a Standalone Census Table

 This article aims to show you how to configure and create your own standalone census table either in HTML for viewing on your local computer, or as a database that you can deploy online (or both).

 Census tables show all of the census information for a selected individual's ancestors in a single table, making it easy, at a glance, to tell which ancestors need further research and where and when they are likely to be found.
 The tables are generated automatically from your genealogy data.
-All that is required is to add a record ID or name to the configuration.
 For an in-depth description please read What is a Census Table?.

 Census Table (Family Historian)